-So, what is sponsorship activation, exactly?
-Putting it simply, it’s bringing the sponsorship to life.
+So, what is sponsorship activation?
+Simply put, it’s about bringing the sponsorship to life.
+Here are five steps to a successful sponsor activation:

 - Know your audience: Not just the basics like job titles, roles and functions, but you should know why people are coming to your event and what they want to take away from it.
 To successfully merge sponsors with your event, you need to know what your audience wants and clearly communicate that to your sponsors.